 1) Make sure the name is available by doing a Business Name Search through the state.

 2) Check to make sure the URL is available and reserve it, which can be done easily through GoDaddy.
 Even if you don’t plan on starting a website today, it’s a good idea to own the domain now.

 Starting an LLC requires a qualified Kentucky Registered Agent to receive and help you officially process legal notifications/filings from the state.
 Keep in mind this agent must be a Kentucky resident or authorized Kentucky business entity.
 Yes, you can elect to be your own registered agent.

 To officially register an LLC in Kentucky, you need to file Articles of Organization with the state.
-You can file by downloading the form and mailing it in or registering online, but if you don’t have a lawyer and aren’t working with an LLC filing service you need to be careful, take your time, and understand what’s being asked of you before filling anything out and submitting.
+You can file by downloading the form and mailing it in or registering online, but if you don’t have a lawyer and aren’t working with an LLC filing service, take your time and understand what’s being asked of you.

 Filing Fee: $40

 An EIN is short for Employer Identification Number, which is kind of like a Social Security Number for your business.
 It’s typically required for business bank accounts, helps with state/federal taxes, and is needed to legally hire employees.

 Action Step: Determine how you would like to apply for an EIN, then take action through the IRS.